-The study of aspects of physics in the sea which includes the properties of physics and dynamics of the sea.
-The properties of seawater physics include temperature, salinity, density, interaction of sea water and atmosphere, mass circulation of seawater.
+The study of aspects of physics in the sea which includes the properties of physic and dynamics of the sea.
+The properties of seawater physic include temperature, salinity, density, interaction of sea water and atmosphere, mass circulation of sea water.
 The dynamics of sea water include: the motion of sea water which includes ocean currents, ocean waves and tides of the sea.